openshift/enhancements/enhancements/builds/entitlements.md

 > 6. There is also the general question of how entitlements are propagated for our managed service offerings.
 There are some attempts at capturing the particulars for this below, but it needs some vetting.
 > 7. With the CSI plugin based solution articulated below, there is some question as to how that is packaged, such as a)
->a change to the existing openshift apiserver, b) a separate admission server (possibly aggregated apiserver) utilizing
+> a separate admission server (possibly aggregated apiserver) utilizing
->libraries like https://github.com/openshift/generic-admission-server, or c) perhaps even a patch we carry on the k8s
+>libraries like https://github.com/openshift/generic-admission-server, or b) perhaps even a patch we carry on the k8s
 >apiserver (yikes!!)

 ## Summary